Ignaciovga/btc-london-session-strategy/README.md

 This will:

 * run the full backtest
-* print a performance summary
+* print a performance summary in the terminal
 * generate an Excel report (`backtest_report.xlsx`)

 ---